 This group of adults expanded at her next daycare centre.
 The educators at this centre, Wee Care in Waverley, had enormous respect for the children and their abilities.
 It was a place that was committed to the ideal of learning through play.
 Every morning the room would be set up with activities - from different piles of brightly coloured gem stones, to twigs and ribbons hanging from the roof.

 Leaving each of these care settings has felt like we’re leaving a part of our family behind.

-As much as I loved the people and places where she’s been, there’s a serious side to all that my daughter has experienced in day care.
+As much as I loved the people and places where she’s been, there’s a serious side to all that my daughter has experienced in childcare.
 Quality early learning has proven to be one of the best indicators that a child will start school well.

-Megan O’Connell is the Policy Program Director at Mitchell Institute at Victoria University and co-authored Quality Early Education for All.
-This found that every year around 60,000 children arrive at school with developmental vulnerabilities that make it difficult for them to do well.
+Megan O’Connell is the Policy Program Director at Mitchell Institute at Victoria University and co-authored the Quality Early Education For All report.
+This report found that every year around 60,000 children arrive at school with developmental vulnerabilities that make it difficult for them to do well.
 Quality early learning can give kids the best start.

 As the first day of school looms near, the large brick building and the asphalt courts already feel very different to the warm, homely surroundings that we are both used to.